JeffGiroux/f5_terraform/Azure_Secure_Enclave_Public_DMZ/README.md

 ```
 terraform apply
 ```
-  5. At this time, you have 2 standalone BIG-IP VEs behind the Azure LB, which is fine.
-Repeate step 2 to step 4 on the other BIG-IP VE otherwise, the Device Trust won't be configured correctly
+  5. You have 2 Active/Standby BIG-IP VEs behind the Azure LB.
+Repeate step 1 to step 3 on the other BIG-IP VE and HA Device Trust should be configured

 ## Rerun AS3 on the Big-ip ve
 - This example illustrate how to run your own custom AS3, you can have a catalog of AS3 and repeat this steps as many times as desired
 ```
-terraform taint null_resource.f5vm02-run-REST
+terraform taint null_resource.f5vm_AS3
-terraform apply -target null_resource.f5vm02-run-REST -var "rest_do_method=GET" -var "rest_as3_method=POST" -var "rest_vm_as3_file=test.json" -var "rest_vm02_do_file=''"
+terraform apply -target null_resource.f5vm_AS3
 ```
 - If you would like to re-run your DO json, just swap the above REST methods, and apply the new DO json file, then you can repeat the above steps as many time as you'd need.